ANNOUNCING OUR 2024 CHAMPIONS FOR CHILDREN

 Senators

 • Senator Manka Dhingra showed strong leadership in addressing the youth behavioral health crisis in our state by sponsoring the bills both creating and expanding the 23-hour crisis centers in this biennium.
-In 2024, Senator Dhingra sponsored HB 5853, ensuring that the 23-hour crisis centers created the year before could also serve minors.
+In 2024, Senator Dhingra sponsored SB 5853, ensuring that the 23-hour crisis centers created the year before could also serve minors.
 We also recognize that as Deputy Majority Leader in the Senate, Senator Dhingra was instrumental in ensuring that our other youth-oriented policy priorities were successful in their journey through the Legislature.

 • Senator Claire Wilson showed a continued commitment to our legislative priorities in her position as chair of the Senate Human Services Committee and vice chair of the Early Learning & K-12 Education Committee, where many of our prioritized bills received a favorable vote and a “do pass” recommendation despite the added pressure of a short session.
-Senator Wilson also sponsored Senate Bill 5559, aimed at addressing the problematic use of isolation and restraint of children in schools, and SB 5870, aimed at expanding access to early learning programs.
+Senator Wilson also sponsored SB 5559, aimed at addressing the problematic use of isolation and restraint of children in schools, and SB 5870, aimed at expanding access to early learning programs.

 Previous